 There are a few options:

-- Hire me via a fixed price project on Upwork or PeopleperHour.
+- Hire me via a fixed price project on Upwork.
 You fund the milestone and when I submit the work, it’s released to you.

 - Hire me via an hourly project on Upwork.
 (This is a great idea if you want me to be able to jump in and help you on an ongoing basis with writing projects here and there, without having to go back and forth sending quotes and setting up milestones.)

 - Purchase one of my “Gigs” on Fiverr Pro.